paesanilab/MB-Fit/GUIDE.md

 11) use mkdir to make a fitcode directory inside <your project directory>

-12) switch to fitcode psi4 enviornment
+12) switch to fitcode conda enviornment

 13) move into the fitcode directory and call

 ../../../fitting/1B/get_codes/prepare_1b_fitting_code.sh <abs path to .in file in your project directory> <abs path to poly directory>

-14) run ./fit_-1b ../training_set/training_set.xyz
+14) run ./fit-1b ../training_set/training_set.xyz

 15) run ncgen -o fit-1b.nc fit-1b.cdl